sblythe/Degen_2025_Code_Supplement/README.md

 MATLAB R2022a was used in the writing and running of all scripts.
 To perform the initial processing of the raw MS2 imaging data, the Image Processing, Parallel Computing, and Statistics and Machine Learning MATLAB toolboxes are required.
 Running parameter sweeps requires the Parallel Computing toolbox.
 Analysis of MS2 transcriptional features following the initial image processing steps does not require any specific toolboxes.
 All scripts can be run after the installation of MATLAB and the necessary toolboxes.

 # Analysis of raw imaging data
-Working directory for analyzing raw imaging data: `.\Degen_2025_CodeSupplement\MS2_analysis\`
+Working directory for analyzing raw imaging data: `~/Degen_2025_CodeSupplement/MS2_analysis/`

 ## Running the preliminary analysis
 Imaging files produced by our microscope (Leica `.lif` files) were processed using the script **`MS2_analysis_general.m`** included in `MS2_analysis`.
 This script draws upon parameter values specified in `MS2_parameters.mat` to segment nuclei, extract the intensity of MS2 foci, and track nuclei over nuclear cycle (NC) 13.
-The script calls functions included in `Blythe_Lab_Image_Analysis_ED`.
+The script calls functions included in `~/Degen_2025_CodeSupplement/Blythe_Lab_Image_Analysis_ED/`.

 Analysis of raw imaging data requires manual determination of the bounds of NC13, corresponding to the frames at which the first nucleus enters anaphase 12 (the start of NC13) and the first nucleus enters anaphase 13 (the end of NC13).
 See the methods section of the paper for further details on how the image processing was performed.

 ## Saving processed data
 **`MS2_analysis_general.m`** saves two data structures per file processed: `analysis.mat` and `summary.mat`. `analysis.mat` contains all data structures produced by the analysis, while `summary.mat` contains processed data including a matrix that reports the per-nucleus MS2 focus intensity across NC13.
 After processing multiple `.lif` files, per experiment, a cell array of summary structures was created for future analysis steps.

-Cell arrays of summary structures are included in `ExperimentalData`:
+Cell arrays of summary structures are included in `~/Degen_2025_CodeSupplement/ExperimentalData/`:
 - `hb_WT_summaries.mat` contains an array of summary structures corresponding to 19 imaged wild type embryos that expressed _hbP2-MS2_.
 - `hz1_summaries.mat` contains an array of summary structures corresponding to 17 imaged wild type embryos that expressed _hbP2+1xZelda MS2_.
 - `zld_67_summaries.mat` contains an array of summary structures corresponding to 14 imaged Zelda-RNAi embryos that expressed _hbP2-MS2_.
 - `uBcd_HbP2_summaries.mat` contains an array of summary structures corresponding to 19 uniform-Bicoid embryos that expressed _hbP2-MS2_.

 # Determination of transcriptional features
-Working directory for calculating transcriptional features: `.\Degen_2025_Code_Supplement\MS2_analysis\`
+Working directory for calculating transcriptional features: `~/Degen_2025_CodeSupplement/MS2_analysis/`

-In the main text, we report on our analysis of the following transcriptional features: fraction of active nuclei, onset time, Pol II loading rate, duration, amplitude, and total output. `MS2_analysis` contains scripts that calculate and plot these features.
+In the main text, we report on our analysis of the following transcriptional features: fraction of active nuclei, onset time, Pol II loading rate, duration, amplitude, and total output. `~/Degen_2025_CodeSupplement/MS2_analysis/` contains scripts that calculate and plot these features.

 ## Fraction active, onset time, loading rate
 Scripts for analyzing fraction of active nuclei, onset time, and loading rate take an array of summary structures (such as `hb_WT_summaries.mat`) and a string specifying a plot title as inputs.
 The script **`example_plotFeatures.m`** demonstrates how to produce the plots of Figure 2C-E and Supplemental Figure S1 using `hb_WT_summaries.mat`.
-If you wish to analyze additional datasets, replace `hb_WT_summaries.mat` with any of the other arrays of summary structures included in `ExperimentalData` (renaming the variable `hb` to correspond to the data structure of choice).
+If you wish to analyze additional datasets, replace `hb_WT_summaries.mat` with any of the other arrays of summary structures included in `~/Degen_2025_CodeSupplement/ExperimentalData/` (renaming the variable `hb` to correspond to the data structure of choice).

 The following functions plot the fractions of active nuclei, onset times, and loading rates:
 - **`onTimeVsAP_final.m`**